yauheniprakapenka/flutter_artifactsmmo_client/README.md

 API_BASE_URL=https://api.artifactsmmo.com
 ```

-Replace `ENTER_YOUR_TOKEN` with your real authorization token.
+Replace `ENTER_YOUR_TOKEN` with your authorization token.

 ### Launch

-It is used to launch the project .vscode/launch.json
+Use `.vscode/launch.json` to launch the project.